 client-server

 The term client-server model refers to a popular model for computer networking that utilizes client and server devices each designed for specific purposes.
-The client-server model can be used on the Internet as well as local area networks (LANs).
+The client-server model can be used on the Internet as well as local area networks (LANs), see examples of client-server systems.

 Client and Server Devices